-Robert Potterton III (Member-at-Large/Webmaster) has been a professional church musician for nearly twenty years, most recently as Organist & Choirmaster at historic Christ Church (Episcopal) in Fitchburg since 2015.
-A Connecticut native, he was brought up in the Lutheran Church-Missouri Synod, holding positions at several parishes there and in New York through high school and college.
-He completed a Bachelor of Music degree in Composition & Organ Performance at Houghton College (NY), where he studied with Judy Congdon, and Master of Sacred Music & Master of Sacred Theology degrees at Boston University, where he studied with Peter Sykes.
-From 2008-2015, he was Director of Worship & the Arts at St. Luke’s Lutheran Church in Dedham, during which time he also served as one of the youngest chapter deans in the history of the AGO.
-Robert resides in Spencer with his wife Carissa, a computer programmer and professional photographer, and their children: Adam and Kimberly.
+Robert Potterton III (Secretary/Webmaster) has been a church musician and composer/arranger in New England for over twenty years, most notably as Director of Worship & the Arts at St. Luke’s Lutheran Church in Dedham from 2008-2015 and Minister of Music & the Arts at historic Christ Church (Episcopal) in Fitchburg since 2015.
+He completed a Bachelor of Music degree in Composition & Organ Performance at Houghton College (NY), where he studied with Judy Congdon, Mark Hijleh, and Sun Mi Ro, and Master of Sacred Music & Master of Sacred Theology degrees at Boston University, where he studied with Peter Sykes.
+He completed additional studies at Holy Cross Greek Orthodox School of Theology and Harvard Divinity School.
+Robert resides in Spencer with his wife Carissa, an IT developer and professional photographer, and their children, Adam and Kimberly.

 Kiel Krommer (Member-at-Large/Scholarship Coordinator) became music director at First Church of Monson, MA in September of 2018.
 He graduated in 2010 with a Bachelor of Fine Arts degree from Anna Maria College in Paxton, MA.
 He previously was church organist and music director for three churches throughout Southern Worcester County.
 Kiel started studying piano at seven and organ at thirteen.
 While at Anna Maria, he studied organ with Ian Watson.
 After college, he was an organ student of William Ness.
 In 2019, he assumed responsibility for overseeing the Will Sherwood Scholarship program.